jelic98/lbs_am10_group/README.md

 5. What are the major key words found in each restaurants' menus?
 6. Which of the four fast food restaurants is most vegetarian or pescetarian friendly for diverse customers?

+### Key Findings
+1. Subway has the most health-conscious menu items
+2. Machine Learning naturally clumps meals together based on healthy and unhealthy factors (can be used to replace balance scores)
+3. Chicken is the most common ingredient overall
+4. Subway is the most inclusive restaurant